Staff in the Department of French

 Professor Christopher Lloyd, MA PGCE Oxon; PhD Warwick

-My research covers two main areas, reflected in the six books, four edited volumes of conference proceedings and many refereed articles which I have published, as well as unpublished lectures and conference papers: (a) the late nineteenth-century novel; (b) fiction, film and culture in France since the Second World War.
+My research covers two main areas, reflected in the six books, five edited volumes of conference proceedings and many refereed articles which I have published, as well as unpublished lectures and conference papers: (a) the late nineteenth-century novel; (b) fiction, film and culture in France since the Second World War.

 - 2007 Henri-Georges Clouzot, Manchester University Press, ix + 190 pp.